Preparing to relocate to Denmark

 2. PhD student

-3. Guest research / guest PhD student
+3. Guest researcher / guest PhD student

 The following people fall into the category of accompanying family: